lukevella/rallly/apps/landing/src/posts/rallly-3-0-self-hosting.md

 ## Pricing

 This update is [available for free](https://support.rallly.co/self-hosting/pricing) and allows users to enjoy all the features available here on their own self-hosted instance.
-If you are willing and able, there is an option to pay a one-time free which will help support further development of this project.
+If you are willing and able, there is an option to pay a one-time fee which will help support further development of this project.

 ## Upgrading from 2.x